What the cleaning experience is like and how clean our teeth felt after brushing.

 Durable and quality feeling in the hand

-It isn’t the most grippy of toothbrushes I have used.
+It definitely isn’t the most grippy of toothbrushes I have used.
 There is a lack of raised notches and rubber panels compared to others.
 Yet the matt finish somehow gives a reassuring resistance against the palm and fingertips.
-The squarer edges to the handle – which isn’t a perfect cylinder – help too.
+The squarer edges to the handle - which isn’t a perfect cylinder - help too.

 The minimal design and lack of textured surfaces make it easier to keep clean.